ILMostro/ipmi-kvm-docker/README.md

 ## ipmi-kvm-docker

-Ever wanted to access and IPMI KVM console, only to find that you don't have network access or the right version of java or a compatible browser or credentials?
+Ever wanted to access an IPMI KVM console, only to find that you don't have network access or the right version of java or a compatible browser or credentials?